TrueDollar/dollar-docs/docs/index.md

 ### I am trying to do an action on the DAO site, such as deposit or bond, and the button stays grayed out or won’t work -- why might this happen?

-Chances are, you already did a transaction in lock up time, and have to wait until the status is unlocked to interact again.
-See above regarding frozen and fluid states.
+Chances are, you already did a transaction in Locked state, and have to wait until the status is Unlocked to interact again.
+See above regarding Locked and Unlocked states.